The Core Module

-On February 20, 1986, the Proton booster launched the core module the space station called Mir, which can be translated as "peace" or "world."
+On February 20, 1986, the UR-500K (Proton) rocket launched the core module the space station called Mir, which can be translated as "peace" or "world."
 The official Soviet news reports, released immediately after the launch, said that the spacecraft is equipped with six docking ports and it will serve as a core of the future multi-modular orbital station.

 Although the core module, known in the industry by its production designation, 17KS, closely resembled two previous Soviet space stations -- Salyut-6 and Salyut-7 it was a major departure from the latter.
 Since most of the payload of the future station was expected to be placed onboard "add-on" modules, the core itself was free from a huge instrument section filling most of the volume inside two previous orbital labs.
 Free space on Mir's core was used to fit two tiny but comfortable crewmember cabins, each featuring a window!

-The Soviet sources reported that number of onboard computers was increased from one onboard Salyut-7 to seven on Mir.
+The Soviet sources reported that number of onboard computers was increased from one aboard Salyut-7 to seven on Mir.

 The Mir's launch also marked the new approach to the informational policy in space.
 The launch of the first crew onboard Mir was announced in advance, the first case in the Soviet spaceflight, which did not involve foreign cosmonauts.

 The flight version of the core module of the Mir space station during integration with the payload fairing of its Proton-K rocket in Tyuratam.